Do you have a video?

 How are you different to other outdoor fitness providers and gyms?

 If you regularly attend and work hard in class, you will loose weight, tone up, get fitter etc, and its great to meet those bodily fitness goals and we can advise on and support those goals.
 However these things are treated almost as a by-product.
 This class isn't just about the body beautiful.
 It’s incredibly fun.
 Over time, you will learn things about the woods and about yourself.
-The body beautiful is just a bonus and a reflection of internal shifts.
+The body beautiful is just a bonus.
 Also you will be encouraged to listen to your body, to work at an appropriate pace, and to never work through pain.
 The saying ‘no pain no gain’ is banned from our class.

 We aren't gonna help you to achieve goals yesterday in a boom and bust style.
 That approach only leads to injury, in the same way that crash dieting leads to dissapointing weight gain further down the line.
 And we dont believe in setting people up to fail.
 We can give advice and support to help bring about lasting change over time.
 If you would like to discuss your fitness/health goals, we are more than happy to help.
 When it comes to nutrition, we firmly believe that diets don't really work.
 A sense of punishing ourselves, treating the body as ‘other’, or as a playground for guilt, does not work.
 If you want to see profound change, it has to come from a place of self love and nourishment.
-Usually a lot can be achieved by small shifts in lifestyle such as eating slowly and mindfully, and learning to recognise when we are full, and stopping eating at that point; even when there is food on our plate.
+Usually a lot can be achieved by small shifts in lifestyle.
 We believe in helping others to find realistic, and sustainable approaches to realising their fitness and lifestyle goals.

 Im really unfit, is this class for me?